energywebfoundation/origin/docs/user-guide-device-management.md

 2. <b>[Map View:](##map-view)</b> Allows any user to see registered devices within a marketplace as locations on a map.
 Selecting a single device allows you to see the detail view of each device.
 You do not need to be logged in to view this interface.
 3. <b>[My Devices:](##my-devices)</b> Allows any logged in user to see their organization’s registered devices.
 4. <b>[Register Device:](##register-device)</b> Allows any logged in user that is registered with an organization as a Device Manager or Admin to register a device on behalf of that organization.
+4. <b>[Import Device:](##import-device)</b> Allows any logged in user that is registered with an organization as a Device Manager or Admin to import their organization's devices that are currently registered with I-REC and not registered on the Origin platform.

 ## All Devices